 Every website has an IP address.
 However, people cannot remember the IP address of every website on the Internet.
 That’s where DNS comes into play.
 DNS replaces the IP address of a website with a meaningful domain name.
 Let’s deep dive and learn what is DNS all about.
 All website owners should have this understanding.
 If you want to know what is domain name system continues.

 What Is DNS? | What does DNS stand for?

 Firs you should know what does dns stand for?
 Domain Name System or DNS is sometimes called the Internet’s Yellow Pages.
 When you needed to find a business address in the past, you looked it up in the Yellow Pages.
 DNS is similar; however, you don’t have to look anything up because your computer is linked to the Internet.
 It’s how your computer figures out where Google.com is.

 How Does DNS Work?

 Now you know what is DNS all about.
-It’s critical to understand how DNS works because it’s such a crucial aspect of the Internet.
+It’s critical to understand how DNS works because it’s a crucial aspect of the Internet.

-Consider DNS to be a phone book; only instead of mapping people’s names to street addresses, it maps computer names to IP addresses.
+Consider DNS to be a phone book; instead of mapping people’s names to street addresses, it maps computer names to IP addresses.
 A “DNS record” is the name given to each mapping.
 To get these records, DNS clients on linked devices contact DNS servers.
 Different sorts of records are used for various purposes.
-Web browsers use an “A” type record, but a “MX” record links to a mail server.
+Web browsers use an “A” type record, but an “MX” record links to a mail server.
 This is how you may host a website with one provider and use an email service with another.

 You can read aall about Ip Address in what is Ip Address article.